Video Friday: Isaac Plays Dominoes, iCub Cleans Up an Octopus, and Weaponized Plastic Fighting

 Thanks Tanis!

-Dongjun Lee from Seoul National University wrote in to share some of the aerial manipulation robots his lab has been working on, which he describes as "perhaps so far the most serious ones for aerial manipulation applications."
-Check these out:
+Dongjun Lee from Seoul National University wrote in to share some of the aerial manipulation robots his lab has been working on:

 Typical multi-rotor drones (e.g., quadrotors) are under-actuated, i.e., cannot translate without rotating or rotate without translating.
 This is fine with aerial photography (with gimbal), yet, not so for aerial manipulation (e.g., cannot maintain pushing or contact task while holding its attitude when sideway wind blows, particularly given that the attached arm is typically of only low-DOF arm not to further sacrifice already-tight payload).
 By utilizing quadrotors attached to a mainframe via passive spherical joints as rotating-thrust generator, this SmQ (Spherically-connected multiple Quadrotor) system is fully-actuated (e.g., can resist sideway wind without tilting) and also backdrivable (e.g., impedance control possible for compliant interaction).
 The SmQ system is modular and can provide high-level position/force control-loop, all desirable for real deployment and commercialization.
 The limited range of commercial spherical joints is also addressed by proper control design.